One of the most dangerous marketing myths is the checklist mindset; sometimes you’ll find yourself paying for this type of service.

 Think about famous people for a moment, all those actors, politicians, and musicians running amok in the media.
 Ever wonder why they say so many ridiculous things, why they commit their time to pitiful reality shows, why they can’t resist making an ass of themselves during important interviews?

-They understand marketing: if they fall off the radar, the world forgets about them.
-Really.
-It happens.
+If they fall off the radar, the world forgets about them.
+Guaranteed.

 Ever find yourself trying to remember the name of an actor from a five-year-old blockbuster movie, an actor you haven’t seen since?